Mika Kohonen: Club career

 Kohonen began his professional career at the age of 18 during the 1995–96 season with the Finnish club Happee Jyväskylä, from his hometown of Jyväskylä.
 After five years, he started playing in the Swedish top league with the club Balrog IK.
 In his very first season, 2000–01, he set a still-unbroken league record with 107 points.
 In the 2003–04 season, he won his first title with the team after assisting on the decisive goal 13 seconds before the end of the final match.
 After four years in Sweden, he returned to Finland for the 2004–05 season due to military service, where he won the Finnish league silver medal with Happee.

 He then played another ten seasons in Sweden, this time with the club Storvreta IBK, where he won first club's title in the 2009–10 season, followed by two more titles in the 2010–11 and 2011–12 seasons.
 In 2010 and 2012, he also won the Champions Cup with Storvreta.

 He played the 2015–16 season back in Finland for SPV Seinäjoki.
 He then spent the next two seasons with the Swedish club FC Helsingborg.
 In 2018, he returned to Happee for the second time.
 In December 2019, he stopped playing due to an achilles tendon injury, and in January 2021, he officially retired from his career.

 After the end of his playing career, he returned to Storvreta in 2020, initially as an assistant coach and, from 2022, as the head coach.
 Among others, he coaches his son Gabriel on the team.
-As a coach, he won two more titles with Storvreta in the 2022–23 and 2023–24 seasons.
+As a coach, he won three more titles with Storvreta in the 2022–23, 2023–24 and 2024-25 seasons, and Champions Cup in 2026.

 He had his own line of floorball sticks, called MK29, which were released by floorball company Karhu.